How do I get more involved?

 The university maintains a student success website which includes helpful tips and referral options to access help across campus.

 Are there scholarships available?

 Yes!
-Information about scholarships and an application form is available through the College of Education and Psychology and online.
+Scholarship applications are available by visiting: https://usm.academicworks.com.
 Psychology students should pay particular attention to the Larry & Elizabeth Payne Education and Psychology Scholarship Fund and the Zed Houston Burns Scholarship Fund.

 Are there awards available?

 Yes!
 The Department of Psychology offers three awards, offered annually for students displaying outstanding academic achievement.

 Outstanding Undergraduate Research Award: Any undergraduate student involved in research is eligible.
 To apply, students must fill out the application and provide a 50 word summary of their project.